How Small Business Owners Can Teach Their Employees About Cybersecurity_Young Man holding cell phone with coworkers in background

 How Small Business Owners Can Teach Their Employees About Cybersecurity

-Cybercrime has the potential to disrupt small and midsize businesses, destroy their reputations and put their future at risk.
-A 2018 McAfee report revealed that worldwide cybercrime costs organizations approximately $600 billion per year.
-Companies that ignore this crucial issue are exposed to significant financial danger.
-It’s time to teach employees about cybersecurity.
+Cybercrime has the potential to disrupt small and midsize businesses, destroy their reputations, and put their futures at risk.
+To look at just one potential threat, the 2023 Internet Crime Report from the FBI revealed that business email compromise schemes cost American businesses approximately $2.9 billion last year.
+Companies that ignore cybersecurity are exposed to significant financial danger.

-Small businesses are vulnerable to cyber threats
+Small businesses are vulnerable to cyber threats.

 When a large company experiences a data breach or cyberattack, it makes the news, but intrusions against small businesses often go unnoticed by the national press.
 As a result, it can seem as if cybercriminals only target major organizations.
 However, Small Business Trends reported that 43% of all cyberattacks are launched against small businesses.